opencog/atomspace/examples/pattern-matcher/README.md

 Cartesian product.

-This is easy to do for ordinary graphs that "really" exist in the knowledgbase; its a good bit harder when the graph has virtual links in it.
+This is easy to do for ordinary graphs that "really" exist in the knowledgebase; its a good bit harder when the graph has virtual links in it.
 There is a potential combinatorial explosion: the Cartesian product can become huge, and one cannot afford to execute a virtual link on every potential combination.
 The pattern matcher takes steps to minimize